Ottawa kids raise $6K for Red Cross with Ukraine flag pins | CBC News

 Flagmaking project shows benefit of small gestures, says mom

-Four children and their parents are spreading the word about the plight of Ukrainians, raising more than $6,000 in the process for the Red Cross's efforts in the eastern European country.
+Four children and their parents are spreading the word about the plight of Ukrainians during the Russian invasion, raising more than $6,000 in the process for the Red Cross's efforts in the eastern European country.

 Sophie Lewchuk, 12, and her brothers, Sam, 10, Ben, 8 and Ollie, 6, have been creating pins of the country's blue-and-yellow flag and selling them at school.